This tutorial explain step by step how to improve the speed and performance of your PC by enabling write caching on in Windows 7.

 Microsoft Windows 7 was designed to have better speed and performance than any previous version of Windows.
 Windows 7 has several features, which when configured correctly, can significantly boost system performance.
 One way to speed up Microsoft Windows 7 is by enabling write caching on the hard drive of the computer.

 Write Caching allows Windows 7 to flush (move) recently changed data to the hard drive from your physical memory (RAM) when the system is idle.
 In turn, this improves performance when the system is in use.
-This tutorial will show you the steps to enable write caching on your Windows 7 PC.

 - Open the System Window by right-clicking the Computer icon in your Start Menu, and then select Properties.